fork-the-planet/ml-acn-embed/doc/embed/dataprep.md

 # Data preparation for embedder training

-Force-align the LibriHeavy data using the DNN-HMM hybrid AM to obtain word segmentations and pronunciations:
+Force-align the Libriheavy data using the DNN-HMM hybrid AM to obtain word segmentations and pronunciations:

 ```commandline
 for DTYPE in trb cv exp; do \